What makes a great site?

 Content is number one (but looking good is important too).

-The web is a library and most people use it to find information on "pages".
-Therefore, any intrusive graphic design or flashy elements that distract from this are best avoided.
 With informative and well-written copy, your message and your company's personality will stand out loud and clear.

-On the other hand, the reading experience can and should be made aesthetically pleasing with a carefully chosen colour scheme and the limited use of well-designed, fast-loading graphic elements and images.
+The reading experience can and should be made aesthetically pleasing with a carefully chosen colour scheme and the limited use of well-designed, fast-loading graphic elements and images.
 This is the other half of your site's "personality", which is carried through every page.

 Making sense of it all.